jpeezzy/eecs118/README.md

 This algorithm is a fast approximation that gives an strict lower bound on the actual number of node independent paths between two nodes [1].
 It works for both directed and undirected graphs."

+**GOALS**
+Implementing graphs in python -- IN PROGRESS Implementing GUI -- NOT COMPLETED
+Documentation -- NOT COMPLETED

 https://networkx.github.io/documentation/stable/reference/algorithms/approximation.html#